jamesmoriarty/jamesmoriarty.github.io/content/software.md

 ![Screenshot of Magic GPX Editor](https://www.jamesmoriarty.xyz/magic-gpx-editor-support/screenshot.png)

-After volunteering for New Zealand Land Search & Rescue for a time - I had to manage a lot of maps.
+After volunteering for New Zealand Land Search & Rescue for a time - I had to maintain lots of maps.
 I built this to manage tracks, and points of interest for my devices.
 I've put it on the Apple app store for people to use.
 It launched at #1 paid app for the travel category on the New Zealand store.

 [Website](https://www.jamesmoriarty.xyz/magic-gpx-editor-support/) | [App Store](https://apps.apple.com/nz/app/magic-gpx-editor/id6755287800?mt=12)